Tuesday, 24 September 2024

 After narrating the legend of Ahalya, Vishvamitra led Rama to the hermitage.
 As Sri Rama entered, His eyes fell upon Ahalya, who by now had an extraordinarily bright divine aura as a result of years of penance.

-In accordance with the tradition, Sri Rama and Lakshmana touched her feet as a mark of respect.
+In accordance with tradition, Sri Rama and Lakshmana touched her feet as a mark of respect.
 She in turn, welcomed them and Vishvamitra to the hermitage with great reverence and offered them food, drink and hospitality.

 After meeting Sri Rama in this way, Ahalya regained her original visible celestial form, and the demi-gods and other celestials rejoiced and showered flowers from the heavens upon them all.
 Sage Gautama now returned to the hermitage and joined his wife in worshipping Sri Rama (they then resumed their life at the ashram and performed spiritual austerities together once again).